gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

  * Is required to register the defined protection engine(s) with IANA per {{iana-protection-engines}}.

- * Define how it and in such case how it transmits SCTP packets that are not created by the SCTP chunk handler, and instead by the Protection engine.
-This requires consideration of congestion control and path MTU.

  * Detail the state transition between PROTECTION PENDING and PROTECTED state (see {{state-diagram}}).